zhaohanxiong/2022_PostDoc_Hiring_Challenge/README.md

 ### File: coding_task.ipynb
 - This file contains the code for the challenge
-- There are 3 tasks + 1 optional task
+- There are 3 tasks

 ### Data Analysis Demonstration:
 - A mock graph is provided in the image below with given edge weights